 Further, to obtain full immunity, the applicant must comply with the following conditions.
 The applicant must:

 - be the first of those involved in the conduct to apply and supply sufficient evidence;

 - cease the anticompetitive behaviour, unless the authority requests that it be continued;

-At the time of writing, there are no public records acknowledging any application or filing for leniency.
+At the time of writing, there are no public records of any leniency applications or filings.

-Penalties for anticompetitive conduct are detailed in Section 55 of the new Antitrust Law.
+Penalties for anticompetitive conduct are detailed in Section 55 of the Antitrust Law.

-Infringements of the Law regarding a cartel case may result in harsh consequences for both the infringing company (or companies) and any employees that took part in the conduct.
+Infringements of the Law regarding a cartel case may result in harsh consequences for both the infringing company (or companies) and any employees who took part in the conduct.

-Further, and if the foregoing criteria cannot be applied, fines will be imposed by the ANAC with a cap of 200 million unidades móviles.12 In the case of a repeat offence, offenders' fines may be doubled.
+Further, and if the foregoing criteria cannot be applied, fines will be imposed by the ANAC with a cap of 200 million adjustable units of account.12 In the case of a repeat offence, offenders' fines may be doubled.
 As well as the fine, the ANAC may require the immediate ceasing of the acts or conduct and, if considered necessary by the ANAC, the removal of offenders' effects.